foremast/foremast/_docs/configuration_files/foremast_config.rst

 ``default_securitygroup_rules``
 *******************************

+Security group rules that should be included by default for the application specific group.
+If `$self` is used as the security group name, it will self-reference to its own application name.

     | *Required*: No
     | *Example*: ``{ "bastion" : [ { "start_port": "22", "end_port": "22", "protocol": "tcp" } ] }``